Pan6ora/activity-browser-online/README.md

 Launch reproducible [Activity Browser](https://github.com/LCA-ActivityBrowser/activity-browser) sessions and distribute them using NoVNC.

-**This project is a personal work.
-It is not maintained by the Activity Browser team.**
+**This project is not maintained by the Activity Browser team.**

 ## Current state

-This project is in early stage.
-Be careful that things might change drastically at any point.
+This project has been released in 1.0.

+It has been successfully tested in a Debian virtual machine, in a local network.
+It has not been fully implemented in a real network environment yet.

+Thus it is likely that a real use will need some adaptations of the code to fit user's real environment.

 ## Quick start